Recognition of prescriptions issued in another EU/EEA country

 - The prescribed product's INN name or brand name if

 - the prescribed product is a biological medicine, or

 - the doctor or dentist found that this was necessary.
 The background must be specified.

 - The pharmaceutical form (tablet, solution etc.), quantity, strength (expressed as quantity per dose unit, volume unit or weight unit) and dosage.

 For the time being, it is not possible to issue prescriptions electronically across the member states.

-See also chapter 4 and appendix 4 about foreign prescriptions in executive order no. 1671 of 12 December 2013 on prescriptions (in Danish)
+See also section 70 and appendix 4 about foreign prescriptions in executive order no. 1108 of 29 September 2017 on prescriptions and dose dispensing of medicinal products (in Danish)